 - 3.4% growth

 - Inflation (CPI):

 - FDI Inflow:

 Sudan’s economic freedom remains unrated due to the lack of reliable data.
 Those facets of economic freedom for which data are available have been individually scored.
-The last time Sudan was fully graded was in 2000, when it received a score of 47.2.
+The last time Sudan was fully graded and ranked was in the 2000 Index, when it received a score of 47.2.